shinra-dev/memuse/README.md

 2 or greater.
 The C library 'meminfo' located in src/meminfo of the memuse package source tree is additionally licensed under the permissive 2-clause BSD license.

+## Authors

+memuse is authored and maintained by:
+* Drew Schmidt

+With additional contributions from:
+* Wei-Chen Chen
+* Christian Heckendorf